 six hour sequence in history or literature, they must demonstrate in-depth study in

-a particular discipline of the humanities and fine arts or history, social and behavioral
+a particular discipline of the humanities and fine arts or history or the social and

 II.
 Major Requirements

 (Refer To The Program Section Of The Bulletin)

 All undergraduate students must have access to and training in the use of technology

 to enhance learning and appropriate to meeting the objectives of individual degree

 Each degree program will specify how its students will meet this requirement.

 Students may not register for courses for which they do not have the prerequisites specified in the course descriptions.
 Any student who does so will be withdrawn by the Registrar, the student's dean, or the dean of the college in which the course is taught.